sdarioz/kali-linux-autoconfig-vmware/README.md

    chmod +x autokali.sh
    ```

-4. Run the script as root:
+4. Run the script as root with bash:

    ```
-   sudo ./autokali.sh
+   sudo bash autokali.sh
    ```

 5. Follow the prompts and let the script complete the configuration and hardening process.